Current

 ACT NOW Research Studies

-ECHO researchers are part of two current ACT NOW studies, and participated in another that is now complete.
-These studies launched in Spring 2021 and aim to determine the best ways for hospitals to care for babies with NOWS.
+ECHO researchers are part of one current ACT NOW studies and participated in another two that are complete.
+These studies aim to determine the best ways for hospitals to care for babies with NOWS.

 Questions?